gh0x0st/pt_phone_home/README.md

 ### Wrapping Up

 We have gone through the process of hosting a PHP web page on Kali Linux and how we can use it to stage payloads that are hidden behind a wall of conditional access requirements.
 We also briefly touched on the concept of decoy content.
-Keep your eye out for the final post in this series where we'll illustrate the use of TCP sockets to host and deliver staged payloads, but not without
+Keep your eye out for the final post in this series where we'll illustrate the use of TCP sockets to host and deliver staged payloads.